solvosci/slv-helpdesk/helpdesk_mgmt_ticket_tree_recent/readme/DESCRIPTION.rst

-Sorts tickets on tree view by last update date.
+Adds group that sorts tickets on tree view by last update date.